bartubisgin/QSVTinQiskit-2021-Europe-Hackathon-Winning-Project-/README.md

 QSVT also hints at novel algorithms via. the tune-able parameters, that are the Quantum Signal Processing phases.
 As each different set of phases corresponds to a different transformation, exploring this space is invaluable.

-In this project, the aim is to apply QSVT hands-on in Qiskit and develop a useful libarary dedicated to general QSVT framework where different algorithms can be expressed as the manifestation of a single fundamental idea with the corresponding encoding and polynomial transformation.
+In this project, the aim is to apply QSVT hands-on in Qiskit and develop a useful library dedicated to general QSVT framework where different algorithms can be expressed as the manifestation of a single fundamental idea with the corresponding encoding and polynomial transformation.

 # General Overview of How QSVT works